LinuxBeaver/DEPRECATED_GIMP_3_GEGL_PLUGIN_BUNKER/README.md

 4. Glow Stick lost its ability to call gegl:bloom
 5. Sparkle lost its dropshadow and had its graph rewritten

+### To explain things technically

+GIMP 2.99.19/GIMP 3 RC1 is causing extreme problems with my normal plugin repos.
+Any GEGL plugin of mine that uses gegl:crop and gegl:load internally has the potential to crash GIMP 3 on closing a window or tab.
+Until GIMP's team fixes the problem this the only way to fix it.
+This GIMP 2.10 and GIMP 3 plugins cannot co-exist anymore.
+This is a special branch of all my plugins specifically meant for GIMP 3.
+If you use GIMP 2.99.19/GIMP 3 and want to use my plugins all your downloads should be here and you shall not mix GIMP 2.10 and GIMP 3 plugins. do not mix these plugins with normal plugins meant for GIMP 2.10.
+I have contacted GIMP's team about this problem hoping they fix it.

 # This will be permanent unless GIMP's team fixes things.
 Until further notice GIMP 2.99/3 userss should NOT use normal repos or the crash will happen.